 4. Must be able to respond on a 24-hour basis in the event of an emergency.

-5. Possess an Ecclesiastical Certification, Ordained or Licensed as a minister.
+5. Possess an Ecclesiastical Certification as an Ordained minister.

 Police Athletic League

 The Orange County Police Athletic League is a juvenile crime prevention organization in which law enforcement officers utilize athletic and recreational activities to influence youngsters to avoid the temptations of crime, drugs and violence.
 Through its sports and educational programs P.A.L. encourages children to become law-abiding citizens.
 Orange County P.A.L. relies on volunteers for the success of its programs.
 Volunteers serve as coaches, officials, scorekeepers, mentors and chaperones.
 P.A.L. actively seeks the support of law enforcement officers and civilian volunteers to fulfill its mission of filling playgrounds, not prisons.